mrm1st3r/pound/README.md

 > A minimal user interface for asterisk

+Pound operates in a readonly mode on the database that asterisk writes it's CDR records to.
+It is not able to do any modifications to asterisk configuration (and is not planned to be).

+## Features

+- [X] View Call History via REST-API
+- [ ] View Call History in UI
+- [ ] Notification on Missed Calls
+- [ ] Call Statistics

 ## Modules
 Following a quick overview of the project modules, what they're doing and how they are connected with each other: